maherbel/dataiku-project/README.md

 tail -f /PATH_TO_THE_LOGS/application.log
 ```

-#### Rest API
+#### Rest API (Postman)

-If you are familiar with POSTMAN, you can import the configuration file from [here](https://github.com/maherbel/dataiku-project/blob/main/Postman_API_config.json) and you'll be able to query the below endpoints:
+If you are familiar with Postman, you can import the configuration file from [here](https://github.com/maherbel/dataiku-project/blob/main/Postman_API_config.json) and you'll be able to query the below endpoints:

 `/healthcheck` (GET)